 “The pastures are clothed with flocks; the valleys are enveloped with grain.”
 (65:14)

-This verse is the picture of a sustainable community, describing a symbiotic relationship between the land, that which is planted or grows of its own accord, and that which eats off the land.
-The flocks consume the growth off the land and leave donations of waste which fertilize the land.
-The farmers shear the flocks to spin the wool, select animals for food, use the skins for parchment to write, perhaps a Sefer Torah, and plant wheat and barley for bread.
+This verse is the picture of a sustainable community, describing a symbiotic relationship between that which grows on the land and the animals which eat that which the land produces.
+The flocks consume the growth and leave donations of fertilizing waste.
+The shepherds shear the flocks to spin the wool, select animals for food, use the skins for parchment, perhaps to write a Sefer Torah, and the farmers plant wheat and barley for bread.
 The farmer cares for the land, the shepherd moves around the flocks, and all depend on God for proper rain in its season.